Safe Medication Disposal for Households

-Where available, the best option is to take your medications to a local collection event.
+The best option is to take your medications to a nearby collection location.

-While waiting for a collection event, keep all medications in a safe, secure place in your home out of reach of children and pets.
-If you cannot ensure that there will be no unauthorized or accidental use of the medications (including controlled substances such as fentanyl, oxycodone, etc) by children or others, it is best to dispose of them as soon as possible.
-Follow the instructions on the package or use the trash disposal steps listed below.
+Remember keep all medications in a safe, secure place in your home out of reach of children and pets.
+If you cannot ensure that there will be no unauthorized or accidental use of the medications (including controlled substances such as fentanyl, oxycodone, etc.) by children or others, it is best to dispose of them as soon as possible.
+Follow the instructions on the package or use one of the collection options below.

 A portion of prescription and over-the-